pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 - However, when calculating the **depth** of a deep neural network, we only consider the layers that have tunable weights. [source](https://datascience.stackexchange.com/a/14033/115254)

+## Forward-mode vs Reverse-mode differentiation

+> When I say that reverse-mode differentiation gives us the derivative of e with respect to **every node**, I really do mean every node.
+We get both $\frac{\partial e}{\partial a}$ and $\frac{\partial e}{\partial b}$, the derivatives of $e$ with respect to both inputs.
+Forward-mode differentiation gave us the derivative of our output with respect to a single input, but reverse-mode differentiation gives us all of them. [...]
+> Are there any cases where forward-mode differentiation makes more sense?
+Yes, there are!
+Where the reverse-mode gives the derivatives of one output with respect to all inputs, the forward-mode gives us the derivatives of all outputs with respect to one input.
+If one has a function with lots of outputs, forward-mode differentiation can be much, much, much faster.
 ## Forward Propagation

 - inputs: